banner-img

 Use Heavy Cream

 The interior texture of the cheesecake is just as important as the top.
-To get this, use a high fat content cream cheese and add heavy cream to the mix.
+To get this, use a high-fat-content cream cheese and add heavy cream to the mix.
 This will give you a rich, silky texture that contrasts beautifully with the slightly crunchy and caramelized top.
-The high fat content will keep the cheesecake soft inside and allow the top to brown without overcooking.
+The high-fat content will keep the cheesecake soft inside and allow the top to brown without overcooking.

 Check For Doneness With A Shake

 When checking for doneness, don’t poke the cheesecake with a toothpick or knife, it will make holes and ruin the surface.
 Instead, shake the pan.
-The cheesecake should wobble a little in the middle but firm around the edges.
+The cheesecake should wobble a little in the middle but be firm around the edges.
 If it still wobbles too much, bake for a few more minutes until it firms up to the right consistency.

 Serve It After Cooling

 Basque cheesecakes are best served warm or at room temperature.
-After cooling in the oven, refrigerate for a few hours but serve at room temperature for that creamy texture and full flavor of the caramelized top.
+After cooling in the oven, refrigerate for a few hours, but serve at room temperature for that creamy texture and full flavor of the caramelized top.
 The warm, creamy center with the burnt crust is a dessert experience you won’t forget.